linyows/storing/README.md

 ==

 The storing is the cloud storage upload CLI which contains the credentials for upload.
+If you don't embed a credential, storing will read `~/.config/storing.json`.
 It may support AWS S3 if needed, but for now only GCS is supported.

+⚠️ Notice: When embedding a credential, be careful with go's binary handling.
+Also, regardless of embedding the credential, the credential should have the least privileges (creator privileges for one bucket).

 Usage
 --